An Empirical Study of Testing Practices in Open Source AI Agent Frameworks and Agentic Applications: Methodology

 Given the scale of our dataset, i.e., 15,964 test functions across 39 agent frameworks, manually analyzing every function is infeasible.
 Additionally, applying simple random sampling can result in over-representation from larger repositories and under-representation from smaller ones.
 To ensure balanced coverage, we employ \textit{stratified random sampling}, where each repository is treated as a distinct stratum and contributes a proportionate number of samples~\citep{zhao2024empirical}.

-To determine an appropriate sample size, we followed statistical practices from prior empirical software engineering studies~\citep{openja2024empirical}.
-Using a 95\% confidence level and a 5\% margin of error, we calculate the required sample size using standard formulas for estimating proportions in finite populations, yielding a target of 377 test functions.
+To determine the appropriate sample size, we followed the statistical practices used in prior empirical software engineering studies and calculated the required sample size using Cochran’s formula with finite population correction~\citep{chaokromthong2021sample}, which is defined as:

+where $N$ is the population size, $Z$ is the $z$-score for the desired confidence level, $p$ is the estimated population proportion, and $\varepsilon$ is the margin of error.
+Following prior empirical studies~\citep{openja2024empirical}, we set $Z = 1.96$ for a 95\% confidence level, $p = 0.5$ as a conservative estimate, and $\varepsilon = 0.05$.
+Substituting $N = 15{,}964$ yields an adjusted sample size of 377 (rounded up).

 We then apply stratified random sampling, whereby these 377 test functions are randomly selected within each agent framework repository in proportion to the total number of test functions that repository contains.
 This ensures that the final sample is both representative of the overall dataset and preserves the distribution of test functions across different agent frameworks.